 The diagnosis is made using three criteria:

 - Symptoms of esophageal dysfunction.

-- Presence of eosinophils in the high power field in at least 1 esophageal biopsy with few exceptions.
+- Presence of eosinophils in the high power field in at least one esophageal biopsy with few exceptions.

 Epidemiology of Eosinophilic Esophagitis

-The disease is increasingly recognized in recent decades.
+The disease has been increasingly recognized in recent decades.
 The prevalence of EoE is currently as high as 50 patients per 100,000 population in the United States and Europe.

 The disease can affect both children and adults.
-In adults, it mainly affects middle-aged men between 30 and 50 years old.
+It mainly affects middle-aged men between 30 and 50 years old in adults.

-The majority of patients with eosinophilic esophagitis have a personal history of allergic disorders such as bronchial asthma, allergic rhinitis, allergic conjunctivitis or food allergy.
+Most patients with eosinophilic esophagitis have a personal history of allergic disorders such as bronchial asthma, allergic rhinitis, allergic conjunctivitis, or food allergy.

 Exposure of the esophagus to food and aeroallergens in genetically predisposed individuals may initiate the process of eosinophilic esophagitis, although the exact mechanism is currently unknown.